sabhiram/raspberry-wifi-conf/README.md

 # raspberry-wifi-conf

-A Node application which makes connecting your RaspberryPi to your home wifi easier
+A Node application which makes connecting your RaspberryPi to your home wifi easier.

+Tested on Stretch and Raspberrt Pi 3

 ## Why?